x-board/x-board-protocol/protocol/list-pins-capabilities.md

 signifies the end of the answer.

 For data, it works slightly different.
-If using `EF` to step in leaves you in the "data part" of the call, the next thing in the message is n bytes, where n is the number of bytes expected as data for that as call.
-These are the minimum values.
+If using `EF` to step in leaves you in the "data part" of the call, the next thing in the message is a single byte containing the number of bytes of data this call takes.
+This could have been left out, but it prevents a problem with forwards compatibility.
+It can also help if we later decide to support variable length data and helps debugging.
+Nest, there are twice that many bytes.
+The first half is the minimum values for each of the parts of the data and the second half is the maximum values for each of them.
-Next, there are another n bytes, which represent the maximum values for this data.
 Then, you drop out of the data part and back to the command automatically.
 This way a range of valid values is defined.
 If multiple ranges are valid, you can immediately enter the range *again* to define the next range.

 Before I show that in another example, there's one more trick I want to introduce.
 Normally, you would use `EF` to enter the thing you just defined.
 This can be a